Change of Status

 3. Transcripts and Certificates

-Evidence of successful completion of a CMA accredited training program or an equivalent program approved by Council is required.
+When moving up a licence level, evidence of successful completion of a CMA accredited training program or an equivalent program approved by Council is required.
 Download the Request for Transcript and have your institution forward original transcripts directly to SCoP.
-A photocopy of your certificate (EMRs are only required to send a copy of their certificate) should be uploaded with your application.
+A photocopy of your certificate should be uploaded with your application.

 4. Licensing Exam